jrastogi1349342/gaaic/README.md

 ### Training
 1. Run the desired script, corresponding to the desired level of complexity:
-    1. Baseline: `python3 baseline/full.py`
-    2. Main: `python3 main/full.py`
+    * Main: `python3 main/full.py`
-    3. Stretch: `python3 stretch/full.py`

 ### Inference:
-1. Run the desired script, corresponding to the desired level of complexity:
+1. Run the desired script, corresponding to the desired level of complexity.
-    1. Baseline: `python3 baseline/eval.py`
+    * Baseline: `python3 baseline/cls_full.py`
-    2. Main: `python3 main/eval.py`
+    * Main: `python3 main/eval.py`
-    3. Stretch: `python3 stretch/eval.py`
-        * Note: make sure the command that launches training in `stretch/full.py` is commented first.
+        * Note: make sure the last two lines in `main/full.py` are commented first.